peterhry/peterhrynkow.com/_posts/2019-01-07-fishing-with-agiant-net.md

 When a snapshot test fails, you have to manually review each change and decide whether it's a bug or a valid change.
 This process is tedious and prone to human error, especially when there are lots of changes to review.

 Snapshot testing is sort of like fishing with a giant net.
 There's a certain kind of fish you want to catch (bugs), but you end up catching a lot of other stuff, too (valid changes).
-The hard part is sifting through your catch and deciding what to keep and what to throw back.
+The hard part is sorting the catch and deciding what to keep and what to throw back.

 The risk is that you update a snapshot thinking a change was valid when it was in fact a bug.